AI-Enabled Pattern Harvesting

 Pricing adjustments become consistent.
 Promotion eligibility follows repeatable logic.
 Inventory allocation reflects stable prioritization.
 Returns and refunds follow a recognizable tolerance curve.

-Operationally, this is an improvement.
+Operationally, this can be an improvement.
 It reduces noise.
 It removes arbitrary variation.
 It scales judgment that previously lived in a few experienced heads.

 It also creates a signature.

-A patient observer can learn the exact conditions under which prices flex, promotions unlock, inventory is protected, or exceptions are granted.
-They can infer which SKUs are strategically sensitive, which customer behaviors trigger accommodation, and which risks are never accepted regardless of upside.
+A patient observer can learn the conditions under which prices flex, promotions unlock, inventory is protected, or exceptions are granted.
+They can infer which SKUs are strategically sensitive, which customer behaviors trigger accommodation, and which risks are refused regardless of upside.

-Yet years of accumulated decision logic become observable through behavior.
+Years of accumulated decision logic can become observable through behavior.

 Pattern harvesting does not require access to internal systems.
-It does not require malicious intent.
-It does not require insiders.
+It does not require an insider.
+It does not require a single dramatic event.

 It requires interaction plus memory.